Recognising separation-related behaviour in dogs

-Research suggests that 8 out of 10 dogs will find it hard to cope when left on their own, but half of these won't show any obvious signs, so it can be very easy for owners to miss.
-The good news is that separation anxiety is preventable.
-Here's how to spot it and what to do.
+Research suggests that eight out of 10 dogs find it hard to cope when left alone.
+Yet, half won't show any obvious signs and so it can be easy for owners to miss.
+The good news is that separation anxiety (SRB) is preventable and treatable.

-Returning to a dog who's really happy to see you doesn't mean that he or she hasn't been suffering silently while you've been out.
-You may know the obvious signs of separation anxiety in dogs, such as destroying furniture or barking, but did you know that there are other signs that you may be missing?
+You may know the obvious signs of SRB in dogs, such as destroying furniture or barking.
+Yet, did you know that there are other signs that may go unnoticed?

-The most common signs of separation anxiety in dogs are:
+The most common signs of separation-related behaviours in dogs are:

 - Excessive salivation

-Even if you think your dog is happy to be left alone, check every once in a while for 'hidden' signs that your dog may be distressed by filming your pet while you're out.
+Even if you think your dog is happy, every once in a while check for 'hidden' signs of distress.
+You can do this by installing a camera to monitor your pet while you're out.

 Why your dog finds it difficult to cope when left alone